Addiction Recovery

 Dig deeper with Sebastian →

-Laudet and White argue against the acute-care model of addiction treatment, insisting that recovery is a longitudinal process requiring sustained conceptual and clinical reorientation.
+Laudet and White contest the acute-care model dominating addiction treatment, arguing that recovery is a longitudinal process requiring sustained support rather than episodic intervention.

 Laudet, Alexandre B., Recovery Capital as Prospective Predictor of Sustained Recovery, Life Satisfaction, and Stress Among Former Poly-Substance Users, 2008thesis